gongfucha/gongfucha/README.md

-# Gongfucha: Community Database
+# Gongfutea: Community Database

 ## Summary
 An interactive database for lovers and enthusiasts of gong fu cha.
 Built by tea enthusiasts, for tea enthusiasts.

-Gongfucha does accept pull requests - please include clear comments in both your code and your PR about what the issue is that you have fixed and how.
+Gongfutea does accept pull requests - please include clear comments in both your code and your PR about what the issue is that you have fixed and how.

 ## Technical Stack
 * HTML